ADIR: Adaptive Diffusion for Image Reconstruction: Introduction

 In this work, we propose an Adaptive Diffusion framework for Image Reconstruction (ADIR).
 First, we devise a diffusion guidance sampling scheme that solves \eqref{eq:observ_model} while restricting the reconstruction of $\x$ to the range of a pretrained diffusion model.
-Our scheme is based on novel modifications to the guidance used in \cite{guidedDiff} (see Section~\ref{sec:method_guided_diff} for details).
-Then, we propose two techniques that use the observations $\y$ to adapt the diffusion network to patterns beneficial for recovering the unknown $\x$.
-Adapting the model's parameters is based either directly on $\y$ or on $K$ external images similar to $\y$ in some neural embedding space that is not sensitive to the degradation of $\y$.
-These images may be retrieved from a diverse dataset and the embedding can be calculated using an off-the-shelf encoder model for images such as CLIP \cite{CLIP}.
-As far as we know, our ADIR framework is the first {\em adaptive} diffusion approach for inverse problems.
-We evaluate it with two state-of-the-art diffusion models: Stable Diffusion \cite{rombach2022high} and Guided Diffusion \cite{guidedDiff}, and show that it outperforms existing methods in the super-resolution and deblurring tasks.
-Finally, we demonstrate that our proposed adaptation strategy can be employed also for text-guided image editing.
+Then, we propose a technique that uses the observations $\y$ to adapt the diffusion network to patterns beneficial for recovering the unknown $\x$.
+Adapting the model's parameters is based on $K$ external images similar to $\y$ in some neural embedding space that is not sensitive to the degradation of $\y$.
+These images are retrieved from a diverse dataset and the embedding can be calculated using an off-the-shelf encoder model for images such as CLIP \citep{CLIP}.

+This work mainly focuses on image reconstruction tasks, yet, we also showcase that ADIR can be employed for text-guided image editing.
+Note that for the latter, we just show the potential of our strategy and that it can be combined with existing editing techniques.
+We leave further exploration of applying ADIR to editing to a future work.